decentralized-identity/keri/docs/Q-and-A-Security.md

 By loadbalancing the incoming messages.
 If you dont have any loadbalancing, the messages are going to be processed First In First Out.
 Only when an attacker has full bandwith available to overload the buffer, they could frustrate the process to get honest messages in.
 As soon as you’re able to balance the receipt of messages in the buffer, you’ll be able to get the right messages (from honest senders) through.
 (_@henkvancann_)

+## ### ***Q: I don’t feel KERI is capable of delivering on all the promises made.
+It’s trivial to have a witness strategy that fails to meet those promises.
+_Which is not true for bitcoin.
+Nobody gets to alter the witness strategy of bitcoin without a HUGE amount of demonstrable proof, politicking, and advocacy.
+Most of my problems with innovative DLTs or other distributed systems are that I struggle to internalize **how they actually guarantee anything**._

+{TBW prio 1}

+#### ***Q: The guarantees stated about KERI are inappropriate without a particular witness structure and then you have to evaluate the witness strategy, which means KERI on its own doesn’t have the guarantees that the KERI creator keeps claiming.